 - Compressing the shoulder joint to reduce inflammation

-- Stabilizing the shoulder joint to allow injuries to heal more quickly and in the right position
+- Reducing shoulder instability to allow injuries to heal more quickly and in the right position

 - Keeping the shoulder elevated to improve blood flow and aid healing

 - Allowing you to adjust the temperature of your brace for hot or cold therapy

 - Correcting postural habits that are leading to pain

 There are a few different types of braces, ranging from simple slings that keep the shoulder immobile to shoulder stabilizers that still allow you to exercise.
 Some people may also benefit from posture support devices that can help you prevent pain from incorrect posture.

 Before using any brace, always talk to your doctor.
 Always.
 You only want to use a brace after they’ve diagnosed the source of your pain and have advised you to use a brace.
 If they haven’t, we discuss some other alternative treatments later on in this post.
 Some types of injuries, for example, require surgery.

 What are the best shoulder braces for pain?